 Much of what County Down offers is amazing outdoors full of enchanting scenery and landscape.
 Tollymore Forest Park offers that and much more.
 It was the first state forest park to be created in Northern Ireland.

 The forest park offers the perfect opportunity to get out and experience the beautiful natural and peaceful surroundings of County Down.
 The park has also been used in the popular Television series Game of Thrones, which might interest fans of the show to this attraction.
 Head to Tollymore Forest Park to enjoy a variety of outdoor activities such as camping, orienteering, and horse riding.

 One of my personal favourite places to visit in Down is Castlewellan Forest Park.
 There’s so much to explore at this park from its impressive tree collection, the historic castle and the peace maze found here.
 It’s one of the most captivating places as you are surrounded by beauty everywhere at this forest park.

 We have a whole Northern Irish travel blog guide dedicated to Castlewellan Forest Park, where you can find out more.

 4. Seaside Town of Newcastle

 If you’re searching for the best day trip in County Down, I highly recommend heading to the seaside town of Newcastle.
-The place has so much to offer visitors from amazing beaches, incredible views, ice-cream, amusements and all around fun time.
+The place has so much to offer visitors from amazing beaches, incredible views, ice cream, amusements and an all-around fun time.
 It is the perfect family-friendly destination in Northern Ireland.

 No place is better in Northern Ireland when you find a glorious sunny day you head to Newcastle.
 It’s a much-loved favourite for locals, a place that brings back a lot of childhood memories for people.